nttrung2406/Legal_doc_summary/README.md

-# ReadLaw - Legal Document Summarizer
+# ReadLaw - Legal Document Summarizer and Q&A

 A web application that helps users analyze and understand legal documents using AI-powered summarization and chat capabilities.